UN rep in South Sudan urges authorities to prepare for polls - NewsBreak

 UN rep in South Sudan urges authorities to prepare for polls

-The head of the United Nations mission in South Sudan urged the East African country's transitional government Thursday to set a date for election s as time passes.
+JUBA, South Sudan (AP) — The head of the United Nations mission in South Sudan urged the East African country’s transitional government Thursday to set a date for elections as time passes.

 A 2018 peace deal that binds President Salva Kiir and his deputy Riek Machar in a unity government encourages authorities to hold elections before February 2023.